Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 In the context of SuperMAG or other geophysical datasets, the SZA can be an important parameter for understanding variations in ionospheric and magnetospheric processes that are driven by solar radiation, including auroral activity and ionospheric conductivity.

 ⮚  **dbn_nez, dbe_nez, dbz_nez**: The variables dbn_nez, dbe_nez, and dbz_nez in a dataset like SuperMAG represent changes in the components of the magnetic field in the North, East, and Down directions respectively.
+They typically ranges from -100 to +100 nanoTesla (nT) during quiet conditions, but can exceed these values during geomagnetic storms.

-dbn_nez: This represents the change (delta, denoted by 'db') in the northward component of the magnetic field.
+- **dbn_nez**: This represents the change (delta, denoted by 'db') in the northward component of the magnetic field.

-dbe_nez: This represents the change in the eastward component of the magnetic field.
+- **dbe_nez**: This represents the change in the eastward component of the magnetic field.

-dbz_nez: This represents the change in the downward (or vertical) component of the magnetic field.
+- **dbz_nez**: This represents the change in the downward (or vertical) component of the magnetic field.

 These changes are calculated over a specific time interval, such as from one observation time to the next.